olena-syrotenko/java-multithreading/README.md

 `setName()` - is used to set name for the current thread.

-`setPriopriy()` - is used to set priority for the current thread.
+`setPriority()` - is used to set priority for the current thread.
 Can take values from 1 to 10.
 Thread with the highest priority will get an execution chance prior to other threads.

 `setUncaughtExceptionHandler()` - is used to set the handler invoked when the current thread terminates due to an uncaught exception.
 Is useful if you need to close some resources.
 ```java